Vargabeles or Hungarian sweet noodle pie made with filo pastry, cheese, and raisins, you can serve it as a dessert or sweet main meal.

 However, regardless its exact origin, this recipe is really worth knowing and baking.
 Not to mention eating, it is a real comforting, sweet delight.

-Because it was such a large packet I ended up making lots of yufka pastry recipes like the Skinny Pumpkin Cinnamon Pie or the Yufka Rolls with Chestnuts, Leftover Turkey and Herbs.
+- I chose to make vargabeles because I had an opened yufka pastry packet in the refrigerator.
+And because it was such a large packet I ended up making lots of yufka pastry recipes like the Skinny Pumpkin Pie or the Turkey and Vegetable Strudel Rolls.

-The Hungarian Noodle Cheese Pie can be eaten warm or at room temperature.
-You could reheat it in the oven if serving at a later time.
+The Hungarian sweet noodles can be eaten warm or at room temperature.
+You can also reheat the dish in the oven.
+Or serve it at room temperature.

 - 2 eggs

 - 3 tablespoons sugar, separated (or more to taste)